 John Ruskin's policy on charging for trips is that we cannot insist that parents pay.
-The money is expected to come from the school budget but obviously this is very limited.
+The money is expected to come from the school budget.
 At John Ruskin we will always tell parents the cost of the trip and ask for a voluntary contribution.
 If there are insufficient contributions, the trip may have to be cancelled.
 The Governors have agreed that should a child deliberately damage school property then his/her parents will be asked to pay for the cost of replacement or repair.